-The City of McAllen does not anticipate receiving ESG funds for the Consolidated Plan and Strategy timeframe.
-However, if funds are awarded, Standard Operating Procedures governing the award of HUD-awarded grants will require staff to prepare an application and publish a Notice of Funding Availability.
+The City of McAllen will now be receiving ESG funds during the Consolidated Plan and Strategy timeframe.
+Standard Operating Procedures governing the award of HUD-awarded grants will require staff to prepare an application and publish a Notice of Funding Availability.
 Once received, applications will be presented to the Community Development Advisory Committee (CDAC).
 The CDAC is composed of fourteen residents who make recommendations to the City Commission regarding Community Development/HOME/ESG or any other HUD-awarded programs.